Celebrate the autumn harvest

-- Over 40 historic houses are now open.
+- Many historic houses are open in England.
 If you book a ticket for an open garden or park, you may also be able to visit the house.
 Visits to the houses are limited to ensure safe, social distancing and so we can't guarantee you’ll be able to view the house on the day you visit

 - We’ve opened many of our cafés and shops at these places to help make your visit feel as close to normal as possible

 - Hundreds of coast and countryside car parks are open in England and Northern Ireland and most don’t need to be booked

 - In line with Welsh Government legislation and the 'fire break' lockdown, all our places in Wales will temporarily close from Saturday 24 October to Monday 9 November

 - Following the latest official guidance, all National Trust houses in Northern Ireland are now closed.
 All cafés in Northern Ireland are now takeaway only

 Before visiting, please always check local and national government guidance on travelling.
 You can check the property webpage in case of local restrictions.
 We're following government advice closely and will reopen more places as soon as we can.

 We've had a bountiful harvest this year, and apple harvests are taking place slightly earlier than usual at lots of gardens and orchards we care for.
 This is largely due to a warm spring which helped create the perfect weather conditions for pollinators like bees to get the fruit off to a good start.

 For example, at Ardress House in County Armargh, tenant farmers look after 25 acres of heritage apple trees, which is around 2,000 trees overall.
 The late frost killed the apple blossom there, but nature bounced back with a second bloom.
 This has produced smaller apples than normal that are irregular in shape, but they'll still make excellent ciders.